gillesdami/QuestPortal/README.md

 ## dev notes

-Todo later clean unused views and constants, test docker, write a proper readme, ease permissions on ressource://, update images/logos.
+Todo later clean unused views and constants, write a proper readme, ease permissions on ressource://.

 ## how to